Last Updated on

 Key takeaways:

 When a potential customer adds items to their online shopping cart but leaves without completing the purchase, it's called cart abandonment.
-This issue is massive in ecommerce, with an estimated 70% of shopping carts abandoned on average and up to 85% on mobile devices.

 Every abandoned cart represents not just lost revenue, but a missed opportunity to convert an interested customer.
 For growing ecommerce and DTC brands, an effective cart recovery program can turn a major revenue leak into a growth engine.